bunty19/free-iptv-channels/README.md

 Simply replace `region=us` and `service=Plex` with the appropriate region and service values from the available parameters listed above.

+**Tip:** For a cleaner and more concise URL, consider using a URL shortener like [t.ly](https://t.ly/) and appending the necessary parameters at the end.

 ### **Running the Script Locally**

 The script can also be executed locally as a standalone Node.js server without relying on any external libraries or frameworks.
 To run it, simply navigate to the project directory and use the following command: